kansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Kansas Alcohol Violations & DUI

 As described in Kansas state statutes, DUI and DWI are criminal offenses with both administrative and criminal penalties.
-In addition to this, the transportation of open ( and easily accessible) containers of alcoholic beverages is also considered an alcohol violation and a misdemeanor violation of Kansas state laws.
-As such, containers of alcoholic beverages may be required required to bear the Kansas state tax stamp and a registration tag indicating its purchaser.
-Additionally, the unauthorized inter-state transfer of these items off federal reservations can be deemed a violation of state law.
+In addition, the transportation of open (and easily accessible) containers of alcoholic beverages is also considered an alcohol violation and a misdemeanor violation of Kansas state laws.
+As such, containers of alcoholic beverages may be required to bear the Kansas state tax stamp and a registration tag indicating their purchaser.
+Additionally, the unauthorized interstate transfer of these items off federal reservations can be deemed a violation of state law.

 Following Too Closely

-Vehicle operators within Kansas jurisdiction may be required to follow other vehicles at a safe traveling distance to avoid rear-end collisions.
-Following too closely is considered an infraction or warning violation with no serious penalty.
-However, where a motive is established, or there are similar violations by the same offender, a ticket may be issued.
+Vehicle operators within the Kansas jurisdiction may be required to follow other vehicles at a safe traveling distance to avoid rear-end collisions.
+Following too closely is considered an infraction or warning violation with no severe penalty.
+However, a ticket may be issued when a motive is established or there are similar violations by the same offender.

 Non-Moving Violations

 Non-moving violations in Kansas usually involve immobile vehicles or offenses unrelated to the movement of a vehicle.
-They include forms of traffic violations, offenses pertaining to seat belts and child safety seats, paperwork-related violations including lack of proper licensing and/or insurance, non-functional or non-existent car components such as spare tires, fire extinguishers, broken lamps or turn signals, etc. These are usually considered less severe than moving violations, especially if there is no resulting damage or injury from the offense.
+They include traffic violations, offenses regarding seat belts and child safety seats, paperwork-related violations, including lack of proper licensing and/or insurance, and non-functional or non-existent car components such as spare tires, fire extinguishers, broken lamps or turn signals, etc. These are usually considered less severe than moving violations, especially if no resulting damage or injury from the offense.

 Kansas Criminal and Non-criminal Violations

 Kansas traffic violations and infractions are distinguished based on the severity of the offense and penalties, which can be classified as criminal or non-criminal violations.
-More severe traffic violations resulting in extensive damage to property, injuries or death are usually prosecuted as criminal offenses.
-Typically, offenses relating to DUI, DWI, speeding, and ignoring traffic signs often lead to these occurrences; as such, most moving violations are considered criminal offenses.
+More severe traffic violations resulting in extensive damage to property, injuries, or death are usually prosecuted as criminal offenses.
+Typically, offenses relating to DUI, DWI, reckless driving, and in some extreme cases, Felony Overspeeding In Kansas, may fall under this category.
+As such, most moving violations are considered criminal offenses.
 On the other hand, non-criminal violations rarely pose a threat to life or property, making their penalties less severe.
 They include most non-moving violations and infractions relating to seat belt use, registration and insurance, car-related equipment, and aesthetics such as snow tires and tinted windows.

 Getting a Traffic Ticket in Kansas

-Kansas traffic tickets or citations are legal notices that indicate the traffic offense of the recipient as well as the penalty of the offense, depending on its severity.
-Tickets issued by law enforcement officials after a traffic violation may be hand-written or computer-generated.
-They detail the personal information of the offender as well as registration information, the descriptive properties of the offender’s vehicle, and general information regarding the offense committed.
-Traffic tickets not only serve as notice of a penalty ascribed to a driver but also a court summons in specific cases.
+Kansas traffic tickets or citations are legal notices that indicate the traffic offense of the recipient and the penalty for the offense, depending on its severity.
+Tickets issued by law enforcement officials after a traffic violation may be handwritten or computer-generated.
+They detail the personal information of the offender as well as registration information, the descriptive properties of the offender's vehicle, and general information regarding the offense committed.
+Traffic tickets serve as notice of a penalty ascribed to a driver and a court summons in specific cases.
 Usually, tickets indicate penalties ascribed to a driver, including a monetary fine and points added to a driving record.
 However, where the traffic ticket serves as a summons, the recipient may be required to appear at the traffic court.
-Upon responding to the summon, the offender may choose to contest a penalty or request a contested hearing in the jurisdiction's traffic court.
+Upon responding to the summons, the offender may contest a penalty or request a contested hearing in the jurisdiction's traffic court.

 Responding to a Traffic Ticket/Citation in Kansas